Navy10021/multiplex-terror-network-gnn/README.md

 - Enable discrimination, harassment, intimidation, or violations of privacy, due process, or human rights.

 ### 🧾 Governance Guidance (If You Use Real Data Elsewhere)
-If adapting ideas from this repo to any real-world context, you are responsible for:
+If you adapt ideas from this repo to any real-world context, you are responsible for:
 - Obtaining appropriate **legal authorization**, **ethics/IRB review**, and **data governance approvals**.
 - Applying **minimization**, **access control**, **audit logging**, and **security controls** to protect sensitive data.
 - Ensuring outputs are used for **defensive decision support**, with human oversight and accountability.